conglyne222/Amazon-Top-50-Bestselling-Books-2009-2019/README.md

-# Amazon 2009-2019 Best Selling Book EDA
+# Amazon 2009-2019 Best Selling Book EDA (Kaggle Competition)
-Amazon Bestselling Books Visualization (Matplotlib, Seaborn, Plotly)

 # Introduction
 As a gargantuan company, Amazon provides a wide selection of books for its customers.
 Books are never judged by its cover, but everyone should also be able to rate books (not just journalists or editors).
 Amazon enables customers to rate books by giving them scores between 1-5 and a detailed review text to help others decide whether to purchase a particular book or not.